dentep/VRPhobia/README.md

 # VRPhobia
-OER Project Focusing On Delivering Phobias Through A Virtual Environment
+## **_OER Project Focusing On Delivering Phobias Through A Virtual Environment and Monitoring Health Conditions by Utilizing Wearable Technology Devices_**